 window <location> places disturbances at the transparent architectural threshold between inside and outside, thus disrupting the mutual perception of both spaces.
 Digital-looking scenarios emerge, creating grids and abstract characters that wander through the space depending on the incident light.

-Compost Cloud (Frankfurter Kunstverein) > PRESS
+Compost Cloud > PRESS

 > Collaboration, installation, mobile app, platform, 2018